 Irrational Exuberance and Wild Metaphors

-You've heard them all, whether "It's a brave new world", "It's the web, in 1991" or even the old "It's different this time!"
-But even if these metaphors are apt, they don't tell you where to invest, who to follow, what to believe in.
+"It's a brave new world," "It's the web, in 1991," or even the classic, "It's different this time!" – you’ve heard them all.
+Even if these metaphors are apt, they don't tell you where to invest, who to follow, what to believe in.

-We believe the reality is more fundamental than these metaphors.
+We believe the reality of the blockchain era is more fundamental than these metaphors.

-And then storage, "oracles" to interact with the existing world, developer tools, and blockchain explorers and other tools to understand and audit what's stored on the blockchain.
+It all starts with identity, storage, developer tools, blockchain explorers, oracles to interact with the existing world, and other tools to understand as well as audit data stored on the blockchain.

 Databases in 1975

-IBM got its start with the punched card, which back in the data could store both data and code.
-And by 1975, IBM was a $15 billion dollar company employing more than a quarter million people worldwide.
+IBM got its start with the punched card, which could store both data and code.
+By 1975, IBM was a $15 billion company who employed more than a quarter million people worldwide.

-That computers were taking over was clear; the hobbyist market was taking off.
-Microsoft was founded in 1975 and Apple would be founded the next year.
+It was clear that computers were taking over, and the hobbyist market was taking off.
+Microsoft was founded in 1975 and Apple would be founded the very next year.

 The networking revolution was also well underway: the nascent Internet was already international.

 And yet what we call the "modern" database (forgive us, our Big Data and NoSql brethren) didn't exist yet.
-Oracle, the company that made the modern database what it is, wasn't even founded until 1977.
+Oracle, the company that created the modern database wasn't even founded until 1977.

-But for it to be bigger than that, it has to be on a solid foundation.
+Yes, we understand the concept of blockchain is bigger than just databases.
+But, for it to actually be bigger than that, it needs to be on a solid foundation.